 To mitigate these risks to the maximum extent possible, the Group has extensive procedures in place for budgeting and cost control for each individual project.
-MS project is being implemented and interconnected with Business Central to help with controlling and fulfilment of project milestones.
+The MS project is implemented and interconnected with the Business Central to help with controlling and fulfilment of project milestones.
 In addition, there are authorization procedures and periodical reports (actual versus budget analysis) in place to control and highlight issues for management discussion.

-(Re)financing risk and interest rate risk
+(Re)financing risk